rydmike/rydmike.github.io/blog_layout_and_theming.md

 I have not seen a good simple solution for it yet.
 I admit I only looked at the issue briefly once.
 There might be a simple solution, or it might actually need a lower level custom layout to be solvable effectively.
 I do plan to look into eventually when I really must have a solution for it.
 However, I'm putting on hold looking into further for now.

-Next, let's dissect this example app further, it contains many other fascinating goodies.
+Next, let's dissect this example app further.
+It also contains many other fascinating goodies.

 # The HomePage in this Demo